stefs304/mhclovac/README.md

 ### Introduction

 Molecules of major histocompatibility complex (MHC) help the adaptive immune system recognize the foreign peptides by presenting them on the surface of the cells where they are accessible to the surveillance activity of the T cells.
 The interaction of MHC molecules and the peptides depends on number of factors including position of the charged residues in the peptide and interactions with the hydrophobic pocket of MHC molecules [(Rothbard, J. B., Gefter, M. L., 1991)](https://doi.org/10.1146/annurev.iy.09.040191.002523).
-Here I present a MHC binding prediction method that focuses on those physicochemical properties of peptides which facilitate interaction with MHC molecules.
+MHCLovac is an MHC binding prediction method that focuses on physicochemical properties that facilitate interaction between a peptide and MHC molecules.
-This method is based on modeling physicochemical properties of peptides in a way that reflects the nearest neighbor effects of amino acid residues.
+MHCLovac method is based on modeling physicochemical properties of peptides in a way that captures the nearest neighbor effect of amino acid residues.
-In other words this method assumes the following: physicochemical properties of adjacent amino acid residues have additive effect on the local properties of the peptide as a whole, and properties of a single residue affect the properties of the peptide as a whole at the neighboring positions.
+In other words this method is based on the following hypothesis: physicochemical properties of adjacent amino acid residues have additive effect on the local properties of the peptide as a whole, and properties of a single residue affect the properties of the peptide at the neighboring positions.
-This assumption implies a distinction between the properties of underlying amino acid residues and those of a peptide as a whole.
-While the nearest neighbor effect has been suggested in case of hydrophobicity of amino acid residues [(Kovacs J. M. et al, 2006)](https://doi.org/10.1002/bip.20417), the same principle is here extended to other phycicochemical properties.
-Using this approach each peptide is represented by a set of modeled physicochemical profiles (distributions of certain property) which can be further reduced to the fixed number of discrete data points.
+Using this approach each peptide is represented by a set of modeled physicochemical profiles (distributions of certain property) which are further reduced to the fixed number of discrete data points to obtain the discrete physicochemical profiles.
+Discrete profiles are used as input features for binding prediction models.
-This allows for direct comparison of physicochemical profiles of peptides regardless of sequence lengths, which is one major advantage of MHCLovac over other binding prediction tools.
+This method allows for direct comparison of physicochemical profiles of peptides of different sequence lengths, which is an important feature of MHCLovac.

 ### Methods and materials

-Quantitative binding data was obtained in two parts from IEDB [(Vita R et. al., 2018)](https://doi.org/10.1093/nar/gky1006).
+Quantitative binding data was obtained from two sources: quantitative binding measurements from IEDB database [(Vita R et. al., 2018)](https://doi.org/10.1093/nar/gky1006) and data set used for training NetMHCPan 4.1 [(Reynisson, B. et. al., 2020)](https://doi.org/10.1093/nar/gkaa379).
-The first is the dataset  used for retraining the IEDBs class I MHC binding prediction tools, obtained from IEDB website, which contains some 189000 data samples.
-The second is the MHC ligand assay dataset from which some 160000 samples were identified as class I MHC ligands and had quantitative binding measurements available.
-Data from the two datasets were combined to yield 286144 unique samples which were used to train MHCLovac.
+The IEDB data set was used to select the set of physicochemical properties that will be used for prediction.
+The NetMHCPan data set was used to train prediction models.
 The list of physicochemical properties and corresponding amino acid index data was obtained from the Aaindex database [(Kawashima, S. et. al, 2008)](https://doi.org/10.1093/nar/gkm998).
-As a preprocessing step, every index was standardized in order to emphasize the distinction between index values of different amino acid residues on same or opposite sides of the spectrum.

 #### Modeling physicochemical properties
 A peptide of length L is model by creating a vector S containing L * m + 2 * m data points, where m is an arbitrary multiplier.